 The Division holds a contract with Volunteers of America Northern Rockies (VOANR) to provide transitional substance use disorder (SUD) residential and case management services to young adults transitioning from the Department of Family Services (DFS) custody into the community.
 A second contract between the Division and VOANR is to provide SUD residential treatment services and support to individuals referred to the Division by the Wyoming Department of Corrections (DOC) through the Adult Community Corrections or Sanctions program.
 The Division has adult and child policies for discharge and coordination of care policies related to state-supported facilities or correctional institutions.

-- 7. Does the state have any activities related to this section that you would like to highlight? - None at this time. - Please indicate areas of technical assistance needed related to this section. - None requested at this time.
+7. Does the state have any activities related to this section that you would like to highlight?

+Please indicate areas of technical assistance needed related to this section.